 As this is Sheffield Volunteer Centre and Sheffield Hallam Students’ Union’s joint Volunteering Fair, Volunteer Centre Advisors will be on-hand to talk to visitors about volunteering.
 There will also be information about student-led projects for Hallam University students to get involved in.

-The Volunteering Fair is open to everyone, and volunteering is for everyone too.
+The Volunteering Fair is open to everyone, and volunteering is for everyone too, so we look forward to seeing you there.